neuralhydrology/neuralhydrology/docs/source/usage/config.rst

    basin-one-hot encoding as a(n) (additional) static feature vector for each sample.

+   ``timestep_counter``: True/False.
+If True, creates a sequence of counting integers over the forecast sequence length as a dynamic input.
+This input is used to signal forecast lead time for an unrolling forecast.
+A similar dynamic input of constant zeros is added to the hindcast inputs.
+If a forecast model is not used then setting ``timestep_counter`` to True will return an error.

 -  ``static_attributes``: Which static attributes to use (e.g., from the static camels attributes for the CAMELS dataset).
 Leave empty if none should be used.
 For hydroatlas attributes, use ``hydroatlas_attributes`` instead.
    Names must match the exact names as defined in the data set.